fluffysquirrels/webdriver_client_rust/README.md

 [GeckoDriver] and [ChromeDriver] are fully supported as WebDriver backends by the `webdriver_client::firefox::GeckoDriver` and `webdriver_client::chrome::ChromeDriver` structs.
 This crate expects the driver to be on your path.

-However HttpDriver will accept any WebDriver server's HTTP URL, so [ChromeDriver] for Chrome, [Microsoft WebDriver for Edge][ms-wd], `safaridriver` for Apple Safari, and [OperaDriver] for Opera should all work if you start the server yourself.
+However HttpDriver will accept any WebDriver server's HTTP URL, so [Microsoft WebDriver for Edge][ms-wd], `safaridriver` for Apple Safari, and [OperaDriver] for Opera should all work if you start the server yourself.

 [GeckoDriver]: https://github.com/mozilla/geckodriver
 [ChromeDriver]: https://sites.google.com/a/chromium.org/chromedriver/getting-started